Your London ops team automated the firm in Airtable, and now Airtable is the firm

 How to choose a developer in London

 Choose a team that respects what your ops team built in no-code rather than sneering at it; the Airtable base is your spec.
 Ask them to read your most fragile workflow and tell you which parts to harden and which to leave alone, because a good partner won't over-engineer.
 Insist on documentation and a handover plan in the scope.
-Connect the internal tools work to your CRM, business intelligence dashboard, and project management software so the new systems pull from clean sources rather than recreating the silos you're escaping.
+Connect the internal tools work to your CRM, business intelligence (BI) dashboard, and project management software so the new systems pull from clean sources rather than recreating the silos you're escaping.

 - !They want to rebuild everything in Airtable; ask which workflows genuinely warrant custom engineering